Nat Tate: An American Artist 1928–1960: Art hoax

-Biography of "Nat Tate"
+Fictional biography

 According to his inventor's fictitious biography, Nathwell "Nat" Tate was born "probably" in Union Beach, New Jersey on 7 March 1928.
 His father, for whom he was named, deserted the family before Tate's birth.
 From the age of 3, Tate, an only child, lived in Peconic, Long Island, New York, with his mother Mary, who worked as a kitchen maid for a wealthy family.
 Mary was killed in a traffic accident in February, 1936, shortly before Tate's eighth birthday, and Tate was subsequently adopted by the family with whom he and his mother had been living.

 Always interested in painting and drawing, Tate studied painting with Hans Hofmann in Provincetown, Massachusetts from 1947 until 1950, and began showing his work in exhibitions of abstract art in New York City in 1952.
 His adoptive family supported Tate, paying for his lessons and also buying much of his artwork.
 Tate became a respected, albeit minor, figure in the New York art scene, appreciated by his peers, if somewhat obscure to the general public.
 A recurring motif in his works was the representation of bridges, which was partly inspired by his readings of the works of Hart Crane.

 An alcoholic, Tate became increasingly irrational towards the end of the decade.
 After a trip to Europe in 1959, he became overwhelmed by the quality of art he saw there (especially that of Georges Braque, whom Tate briefly visited).
 On his return to America, Tate insisted on borrowing or buying back his paintings from their owners, so he could "improve" them.
 Apparently unhappy with his work, he then simply destroyed all of the paintings he reacquired—about 99% of his collected works, according to one estimate.
 Emulating the death of Hart Crane, Tate committed suicide on 12 January 1960, by jumping off the Staten Island Ferry.

 Later appearances

 William Boyd included Nat Tate as a minor character in his 2002 novel Any Human Heart and in its 2010 TV adaptation.

 In 2011, a painting by "Nat Tate" entitled Bridge no. 114 was auctioned at Sotheby's in London.
-The winning bid for the painting (which was actually by William Boyd) was £7,250, well above the expected price, with the purchaser later revealed to be English television personality Anthony McPartlin.
+The winning bid for the painting (which was actually by William Boyd) was £7,250, well above the expected price, with the purchaser later revealed to be English television personality Ant McPartlin.
 The money was given to the Artists' General Benevolent Institution.